ECE264AdvancedCProgramming/2018SummerProblems/HW06/Readme.md

 # Description of exercise
 This exercise requires you to do the following :
+1. Create an array of elements randomly initialized by a seed passed from the command line.
+The program has the following command line arguments
+	* random_seed
+	* number_of_nodes
+	* output_file_name

-1. Creating binary search tree by calling the function CreateBinarySearchTree.
-This function takes two inputs, random seed and number of nodes.
-It creates BST, by randomly choosing ascii values.
+2. Create a binary search tree by calling the function CreateBST.
-2. Creating a binary representation of the tree.
-For this part, we will consider that if the tree node is not a leaf node (i.e. have left child or right child) then the binary representation of that node is 0, otherwise the binary representation of the node is binary value of the data it stores.
-See the example below for better understanding
+3. Traverse the binary search tree in **post order**.
+While traversing, if the node currently being visited is not the leaf node save 0.
+If the node is a leaf node save the value as the ascii value of the data stored in the current node.
+The data is saved in a binary file whose name is the third argument in the command line.

 ## Example for this exercise